evert/evert.github.com/_posts/2014/2014-10-15-google-carddav-issues.md

 simpler, but it's predictable and behaves sanely.

-If you're a CardDAV client developer and you're thinking of syncing with google, keep the following in mind:
+If you're a CardDAV client developer and you're thinking of syncing with Google, keep the following in mind:

 1. Google only supports a very small part of vCards and will silently discard or mangle any of your user's data that it doesn't support.
-2. About 15% of normal vCards will be rejected by google by timing out your http request.
+2. About 15% of normal vCards will be rejected by Google by timing out your http request.
 3. It's extremely slow, which can be problematic for mobile clients.
 4. You'll need to add additional heuristics to maintain referential integrity to your contacts.

-Furthermore, if you're writing an actual vCard sync service that targets google, I think the only sane way to implement this is to:
+Furthermore, if you're writing an actual vCard sync service that targets Google, I think the only sane way to implement this is to:

-1. Maintain an additional database, as google's can't be trusted.
+1. Maintain an additional database, as Google's can't be trusted.
-2. After sending vCards, immediately also retrieve it so find out how google mangled it.
+2. After sending vCards, immediately also retrieve it so find out how Google mangled it.
-3. After a change was made on the google contacts side, retrieve the updated vcard, compare it to the last version you received, and apply the differences to the *correct* copy of the vCards.
+3. After a change was made on the Google contacts side, retrieve the updated vcard, compare it to the last version you received, and apply the differences to the *correct* copy of the vCards.

-One issue with this is that it's hard to process semantic updates of vCards. vCard properties may have a `PID` parameter to uniquely identify properties, so you know what has been updated, but this is a vCard 4 feature, and even if you did specify it, google would just discard it anyway.
+One issue with this is that it's hard to process semantic updates of vCards. vCard properties may have a `PID` parameter to uniquely identify properties, so you know what has been updated, but this is a vCard 4 feature, and even if you did specify it, Google would just discard it anyway.